-3) COUNTRIES – Country options show your clicks and performance on the basis of countries worldwide.
+3) COUNTRIES – Country options show your clicks and performance based on countries worldwide.

 4) DEVICES – This shows the device’s information that is used by users to find your website.

-5) SEARCH APPEARANCE – This option shows how your website content is discoverable in SERP such as Web Light results, AMP non-rich results, AMP article.
+5) SEARCH APPEARANCE – This option shows how your website content is discoverable in SERP such as Web Light results, AMP non-rich results, and AMP articles.

 6) DATES – This shows the discovered date.